 RSUs can be beneficial for both employees and employers as they help to align the interests of both.
 Let’s examine some of the different aspects of this increasingly popular form of compensation.

 Employees granted RSUs have received a deferred and restricted grant which become shares of stock upon vesting.
 An employer offers RSUs to recruit, incentivize, compensate, and retain key employees.
 The employer commits to giving an employee stock in the company on a certain date in the future (known as the “vesting date”) once certain requirements are achieved.
 Vesting is usually tied to continued employment until the vesting date, but predetermined performance requirements can also be used to determine RSU awards.

 RSUs have no actual value to the employee until they are vested.
 On the vesting date the value of the stock represented by the RSUs determines the amount of compensation earned by the employee.
 If the company does well, the value of its stock should increase with time, increasing the value of the shares the RSUs represent.
 Income from RSU’s is treated as ordinary income at the time the RSU’s vest.
-Shares are commonly withheld to cover the necessary tax withholding.
+Shares are commonly sold to cover the necessary tax withholding.
 If you continue to hold shares after the vesting date the rules covering capital gains will apply to any future appreciation.